How to Plant a Tree

 If you can’t plant the trees within approximately 24 hours of arrival, unpack the plants and cover their roots with wet newspaper, hay, or peat moss.
 The roots need to be kept cool and damp to hold back growth, but it is hard to fit a tree in the fridge—I know because I’ve tried!
 Better yet, “heel” them in by placing the trees in a shallow trench and covering the roots with soil.
 This trench should be in a shady spot.
 You’ll also need to protect the trees from freezing by covering them on cold nights.
 Keep the soil moist, but not soggy, until you can plant the trees.

-If you can plant the trees right after they arrive, soak the roots in a bucket of water for 12-24 hours before planting in order to replace the moisture lost during shipping.
+If you can plant the trees right after they arrive, soak the roots in a bucket of water for 12 to 24 hours before planting in order to replace the moisture lost during shipping.
 Do not soak the roots for more than 24 hours.

 Dig The Hole